 “The easiest is to go with someone who’s familiar with the area.
 Although you can order off the menu, there are still many places with menus that are written in Chinese on the wall or in menu inserts.
 There are even “secret” or VIP menus/dishes that are only available to those in the know.
 A great example would be King of Kings Barbecue Pork, an off-menu specialty at John’s BBQ.
 I first wrote about it for Toronto Life years ago, and we awarded it for the first Chinese Restaurant Awards, and if you didn’t know to specifically order it by name, you could be dining on the regular iteration.

 She added, “It’s also important to just be open and try new things.
 Don’t be scared, even if the menu translation doesn’t make sense, to order something that a neighbouring table has ordered that looks delicious or smells incredible.
 You won’t know until you taste it.
 The one thing to embrace about the GTA’s Chinese food scene is that we have a great representation of the country’s regional cuisines (stronger in Northern Chinese), which means not every restaurant would have the same dishes or specialties.
 So keep an open mind (and palate) when heading to a restaurant because you don’t know what you might encounter that would both surprise and delight.”

 Where to Stay When Eating in Markham

-While you can always plan an easy day trip to Markham from Toronto I was keen to dive head first into the dining scene, visiting 14 restaurants over a weekend.
-I stayed in a suite at the centrally located Hilton Markham and planned an itinerary that would have me “shopping plaza hopping,” to the city’s best kept secrets.
+You can always plan an easy day trip to Markham from Toronto.
+But I was keen to dive head first into the dining scene, visiting 14 restaurants over one weekend.
+We suggest booking a popular Markham hotel and then plan an itinerary that allows you to go “shopping plaza hopping,” to feast on the city’s best kept secrets.

-Whether you’re in Markham visiting family and friends, in town for a business trip, or a Toronto foodie looking to organize an epic Asian eats binge, here are 14 spots worth tucking into.
+Whether you’re in Markham visiting family and friends, in town for a business trip, or a Toronto foodie looking to organize an epic Asian eats binge, here are 3 hotels we recommend.